cubicibo/SUPer/README.md

 ## Misc
 ### GUI/CLI options
-Here are some additional info on some of the options available, especially those that shape the datastream and affect the output
+Here are some additional informations on selected options, especially those that shape the datastream and affect the output:
 - Compression rate: minimum time margin (in %) between two events to perform an acquisition.
 - Acquisition rate: lower values reduces the number of acquisition and leads to longer drought
 - Quantization: image quantizer to use.
 PIL+K-Means is low quality but fast.
 K-Means and pngquant/libimagequant are high quality but slower.
-- Allow normal case object redefinition: When two objects are on screen, one object can be updated while the other is kept.
-This can greatly helps animations.
+- Allow normal case object redefinition: whenever possible, update a single object out of two.
+The requirements are hard to meet so this option may have no effect.
+Also, objects gets a 50/50 palette split whenever this happen.
-- Subsampled BDN.XML: Use a 25 or 29.97 fps BDN.XML and generate the SUP as if it was for 50 or 59.94 fps.
+- Subsampled BDN XML: Use a 25 or 29.97 fps BDN and generate the SUP as if it was for a 50 or 59.94 fps transport stream.
-- Conservative PTS/DTS strategy: doubles the graphic plane access time.
+- Conservative PTS/DTS strategy: doubles the graphic plane access time whenever an object is defined.

 ### TL;DR Options
-First of all, leave the acquisition rate untouched at 100%, unless you really want to compress the PGS.
+First of all, one should leave the acquisition rate untouched at 100%, unless the stream is highly compressible (i.e includes solely a karaoke).

-- You don't trust SUPer: Use a low compression rate (< 50%), use the conservative PTS/DTS strategy.
-You may then import the resulting PES+MUI in Scenarist BD and use the Encode->Build/Rebuild functionality.
-Scenarist BD will re-encode the SUP according to their compliancy rules and check nicely.
+- No faith in SUPer: Use a low compression rate (< 50%), use the conservative PTS/DTS strategy.
+Import the resulting PES+MUI in Scenarist BD and use the Encode->Rebuild functionality.
+Scenarist BD will re-write the SUP according to their logic without compromising integrity.
-- You trust SUPer: Do not use the conservative PTS/DTS strategy, set to allow normal case object redefinition, and use an appropriate compression rate (50-70% typ.).
-Then, in Scenarist BD, do <b>NOT</b> Encode->Build/Rebuild the project.
-You can still mux your project without re-encoding the files.
-This is mandatory because Scenarist BD does not know how to handle normal case object redefinition.
+- Have faith in SUPer: Do not use the conservative PTS/DTS strategy, set to allow normal case object redefinition, and use an appropriate compression rate (50-85% typ.).
+Then, in Scenarist BD, mux your project without ever attempting to Encode->Build/Rebuild the PES project.

 ### How SUPer works
 SUPer implements a conversion engine that uses the entirety of the PG specs described in the two patents US8638861B2 and US20090185789A1.
 PG decoders, while designed to be as cheap as possible, feature a few nifty capabilities that includes palette updates, object redefinition, object cropping and events buffering.